 + Where does your funding come from?

-Apart from a few project grants for specific programs, all of CRIC's funding comes from contributions of local individuals, their families, and businesses!
-Since we are not a resettlement agency, we receive no financial support from state or federal government funds.
+Apart from a few project grants for specific programs, all of CRIC's funding comes from contributions of local individuals, their families, and businesses.
+Since we are not a resettlement agency, we receive no financial support from the state or federal government levels.
 We exist because of the generosity of people here in the valley who believe in our mission.

 + Where do refugees & immmigrants in Cache Valley come from?